 |Go to site main page.||

 Abridgements.
-Some of our colleagues argue that when a more or less definitive edition exists, students benefit by reading the whole thing.
+Some of our colleagues argue that when a more or less definitive edition exists, even if it is long, students benefit by reading the whole thing.
 I would counter that (1) the greater variety possible with shorter works encourages provocative comparison, at least if the number of individual items is not ridiculous, (2) a feather is more stimulating than a club, and (3) most students correctly agree with Callimachus of Libya that “A big book is a great evil” (“Μέγα βιβλίον μέγα κακόν”).

 Here is a cross indexing of what is available here.
 All the stories have been (re)formatted for optimal reader-friendliness on computer screens, most are accompanied by introductions and dramatis personae lists, and all are freely available for educational use.
 Each link on this page goes to the section of the site index that provides links directly to individual stories.